AIHubCentral/docs/assets/RVC/Cloud/Mainline Kaggle.md

 - Kaggle is a cloud platform for using AI apps, powered by virtual machines with powerful GPU's.

 - It's a great alternative for training RVC voice models through the cloud, since it has the best GPUs.

+!!!danger End Of Life
+The Hina Modified Mainline Kaggle has reached EOL (End Of Life), meaning it has had it's last update, it won't be suggested anymore nor fixed for any future issues.
+We would suggest users to use other alternatives if it breaks, and if it breaks this guide will be removed in the future.
+!!!

 !!!danger
 You only get 30 free GPU hours per week.